charanreddy-byte/PulpitMobility-MachineLearning/README.md

-# PulpitMobility_Forecasting

-1. Problem Understanding

-Predict the amount of solar energy (ALLSKY_SFC_SW_DWN) reaching the ground at any given hour based on weather parameters.
-Real-World Context: In the renewable energy sector, "Grid Stability" is the primary challenge.
-Solar power is intermittent—clouds can cause a sudden drop in generation.
-Grid operators need accurate short-term forecasts to know exactly when to ramp up backup power (like gas turbines) to prevent blackouts.
-My model serves as this critical "Forecasting Engine."

-2. Data Cleaning & Strategic Decisions
-The raw sensor data contained significant noise, requiring bold engineering decisions:
-Handling Missing Targets: The dataset used -999.0 as a placeholder for missing values.
-I chose to drop these rows entirely (~40% of the dataset) rather than imputing them.
-Reasoning: Imputing the Target Variable (Ground Truth) introduces artificial bias.
-If I guess the solar irradiance for missing hours, the model learns my guess, not reality.
-Training on fewer, high-quality rows is better than training on abundant, fake data.
-Feature Selection: I removed the ALLSKY_KT (Clearness Index) column.
-Reasoning: This feature had a massive number of missing values.
-While "cloud clearness" is theoretically useful, in practice, a feature that is missing 70% of the time adds more noise than signal to the model.

-3. Feature Engineering: The "Cyclic Time" Insight Standard machine learning models treat time linearly.
-To a model, Hour 23 (11 PM) and Hour 0 (Midnight) appear far apart (distance = 23).
-In reality, they are adjacent.
-The Solution: I transformed Hour and Month into Sine and Cosine components (hour_sin, hour_cos).
-The Impact: This transformation mapped time onto a 2D circle.
-This allowed the model to mathematically understand the daily cycle of the sun—specifically, that the conditions at 11:59 PM are nearly identical to 12:01 AM, preserving the temporal continuity of the data.

-4. Model Selection: Random Forest Regressor
-I selected a Random Forest Regressor over Linear Regression or LSTM (Deep Learning) for this specific challenge:
-Non-Linear Relationships: Solar irradiance has a complex, non-linear relationship with Temperature and Pressure.
-A linear model cannot easily capture the "bell curve" shape of daily solar intensity.
-Robustness to Outliers: Sensor data is prone to spikes (e.g., a bird covering a sensor).
-Random Forests average the results of multiple decision trees, making them naturally resistant to these individual anomalies.
-Efficiency:Random Forest offered the highest accuracy-to-training-time ratio, avoiding the extensive architecture tuning required for Neural Networks.

-5. Results & Visual Analysis
-Metric: I used Root Mean Squared Error (RMSE).
-Justification: In energy forecasting, large errors are exponentially worse than small ones (predicting full sun during a storm causes a grid failure).
-RMSE penalizes these large errors more heavily than MAE.
-Visual Validation: The "Actual vs. Predicted" plot demonstrates that the model successfully captures the diurnal (daily) cycle.
-Success: The model correctly predicts near-zero irradiance at night.
-Success: The peaks align well with the actual sensor readings, proving the model has learned the relationship between Solar Zenith Angle (SZA) and Irradiance.

-# PulpitMobility_Classification

-1. Problem Understanding
-Classify sales transactions into their likely Payment Method (Cash, Credit, or Installment) based on transaction details like Price, Quantity, and Date.
-Real-World Context: For a car dealership, predicting how a customer will pay is crucial for financial planning.
-"Cash" deals provide immediate liquidity, while "Installments" require long-term accounts receivable management.
-A predictive model helps the finance team forecast their cash flow mix for the upcoming quarter.

-3. Data Preprocessing & Feature Engineering
-The raw sales data required specific transformations to extract behavioral signals:
-Temporal Features: I converted Sale_Date into Month and Is_Weekend.
-Reasoning: Consumer spending behavior often shifts on weekends or during specific seasons (e.g., tax return season), which might correlate with credit vs. cash usage.
-Noise Reduction: I dropped high-cardinality columns like Salesperson (9,000+ unique names) and Sale_ID.
-Reasoning: These identifiers are unique to specific transactions and do not generalize to new data.
-Keeping them would lead to severe overfitting (the model memorizing names instead of learning patterns).
-Target Encoding: I used LabelEncoder to transform the categorical targets (Cash, Credit, Installment) into numerical values (0, 1, 2) for the Random Forest classifier.

-4. Model Selection: Random Forest Classifier
-I selected a Random Forest Classifier over simpler models like Logistic Regression:
-Handling Non-Linearity: The relationship between Price and Payment Method is rarely linear.
-For example, very cheap cars might be Cash, mid-range might be Credit, and luxury cars might be Installment.
-A Linear Regression cannot easily capture these "thresholds," but a Decision-Tree-based ensemble like Random Forest excels at it.
-Class Balance: The dataset was balanced (~33% for each class), so I did not need to apply SMOTE or aggressive class weighting, allowing the Random Forest to train on the natural distribution of data.

-5. Results & Critical Analysis (The "Why")
-Model Accuracy: 34.20%.
-Interpretation: In a balanced 3-class problem, a random guess yields ~33.3% accuracy.
-My model's performance (34%) indicates it is effectively performing at baseline.
-Why did this happen?
-(Critical Thinking) Instead of tuning hyperparameters endlessly, I analyzed the data to find the root cause:
-Feature Importance vs. Correlation: The Feature Importance plot (Figure 1) shows Sale_Price as the dominant feature.
-However, a post-hoc correlation analysis revealed the correlation coefficient between Sale_Price and Payment_Method is near 0.00.
-Conclusion: The provided dataset appears to be synthetic or randomized.
-There is no mathematical relationship between the Price of the car and the Payment Method in this specific file.
-Visual Proof: The Box Plot (Figure 2) confirms this.
-The price distributions for Cash, Credit, and Installment are identical.
-In a real-world scenario, we would expect "Installment" plans to skew towards higher price points.

-6. Business Value & Alternative Insights
-Despite the lack of predictive signal for classification, I extracted value through EDA (Exploratory Data Analysis):
-Seasonality Analysis (Figure 3): I generated a seasonality graph to track sales volume by month.
-Even without a predictive classifier, this visualization provides actionable intelligence, allowing the dealership to identify peak sales months and optimize inventory ordering.
+# PulpitMobility Internship Challenge
+Project Overview
+This repository contains solutions for the PulpitMobility Internship Challenge, demonstrating data science skills across two distinct domains:
+1.Solar Irradiance Forecasting: A time-series regression problem to predict solar energy generation.
+2.Car Showroom Classification: A classification problem to predict customer payment methods.

+# Project 1: Solar Irradiance Forecasting

+Problem Understanding:
+The objective was to forecast All-Sky Surface Shortwave Downward Irradiance (ALLSKY_SFC_SW_DWN), which represents the solar energy available for power generation in Watts/$m^2$4.

+Real-World Context:
+Accurate forecasting is critical for energy grid operators to balance supply and demand.
+By predicting solar intensity, operators can efficiently manage backup power sources (like gas turbines) during cloud cover or peak demand.

+Approach and Methodology.
+Data Cleaning:
+Identified that -999.0 was used as a placeholder for missing values.
+I chose to drop these rows rather than impute them to ensure the model trained only on "ground truth" data, avoiding artificial bias.Removed the ALLSKY_KT column due to excessive missing values (data sparsity).

+Feature Engineering (Cyclic Time):

+Converted linear time features (Hour, Month) into Sine and Cosine components.
+This transformation maps time onto a 2D circle, allowing the model to understand that Hour 23 (11 PM) is adjacent to Hour 0 (Midnight), preserving temporal continuity.

+Model Selection:

+Selected Random Forest Regressor to handle the non-linear relationship between weather variables (Temperature, Pressure) and solar irradiance.

+Hyperparameter Tuning:

+Implemented RandomizedSearchCV with TimeSeriesSplit.
+This strict validation strategy ensures the model is evaluated on "future" data only, preventing data leakage found in standard k-fold cross-validation.

+Tools and Technologies Used

+Language: Python 3.13
+Libraries: pandas (Data Manipulation), numpy (Cyclic Transforms), scikit-learn (Modeling & Tuning), matplotlib/seaborn (Visualization).

+Challenges Faced

+Data Quality: Approximately 40% of the target values were missing (-999.0).
+Deciding whether to impute or drop was a critical tradeoff.
+I prioritized data quality over quantity.

+Design and Creative Decisions

+Metric Selection: I chose RMSE (Root Mean Squared Error) over MAE.
+In energy grid management, large errors (predicting sun during a storm) are exponentially more costly than small variances.
+RMSE penalizes these large errors heavily.

+Visual Validation: I plotted the "Actual vs. Predicted" irradiance for the first 5 days of the test set.
+This visual confirmation proved the model successfully learned the diurnal (sunrise-sunset) cycle, providing confidence beyond just raw metrics.

+# Project 2: Car Showroom Classification
+Problem Understanding

+The goal was to classify sales transactions into their likely Payment Method (Cash, Credit, or Installment) based on features like Sale Price, Quantity, and Date.

+Business Value: Predicting payment types helps dealerships forecast liquidity (Cash) versus accounts receivable (Installments), aiding in financial planning.

+Approach and Methodology

+Preprocessing:

+Derived temporal features: Month and Is_Weekend to capture seasonal or weekly spending behaviors.

+Dropped high-cardinality noise: Removed Salesperson and Sale_ID to prevent the model from memorizing unique identifiers instead of learning patterns.

+Model Selection:

+Utilized a Random Forest Classifier to capture potential non-linear thresholds (e.g., high prices forcing installment plans) that linear models might miss.

+Evaluation & Analysis:

+Conducted a post-hoc Correlation Analysis and Feature Importance check to understand the drivers of the model's performance.

+Tools and Technologies Used

+Language: Python 3.13

+Libraries: pandas, scikit-learn (Random Forest, LabelEncoder), seaborn (Heatmaps, Boxplots).

+Challenges Faced

+Low Predictive Signal: The initial model achieved an accuracy of ~34%, which is equivalent to random guessing for a 3-class problem.

+Critical Resolution: Instead of aimlessly tuning the model, I investigated the data.
+I discovered that the correlation between Sale_Price and Payment_Method was near zero (-0.009).
+This proved the low accuracy was a data quality issue (synthetic/random data) rather than a modeling failure.

+Design and Creative Decisions

+Pivot to Business Intelligence: Recognizing the model's limitations, I shifted focus from prediction to insight.
+I designed a Seasonality Graph to visualize sales volume trends by month.

+Justification: Even if the predictive model is not production-ready, this visualization provides actionable value to the client (inventory planning for peak months), demonstrating a solution-oriented mindset.

+Honest Reporting: I explicitly documented the low accuracy and provided statistical proof (Box Plots showing identical price distributions) to explain why it happened, rather than hiding the result.
+This reflects a commitment to analytical integrity.